A Guide to Dunedin Fashion and One of a Kind Pieces

 325 George Street, Dunedin

-Chapman is a premium concept store created by Dunedin locals Tim and Amy Chapman.
-A perusal through their racks will uncover brands such as Juliette Hogan, Twenty Seven Names, Yu Mei, and Zoe and Morgan, alongside locally-made jewellery and lush knitwear that will make all your friends want to give you a snuggly hug.
+Chapman is a premium concept store created by Dunedin locals Amy and Tim Chapman.
+A perusal through the racks will uncover brands such as Juliette Hogan, Twenty Seven Names, Yu Mei, and Zoe and Morgan, alongside locally made jewellery and lush knitwear that will make all your friends want to give you a snuggly hug.
 Whether you have a special event or simply want some retail therapy, their helpful staff will give you a personalised service and take you through their unique pieces with care.
 From casual wear to chic cocktail dresses, Chapman’s got you covered.

 Charmaine Reveley